mwanakijiji/rrlfe/docs/tutorial_gen.rst

 and measure the EWs of the absorption lines.
 Knowing the metallicities [Fe/H], we make a functional fit that is an extension of the one in Layden 1994.
 The raw solution is output as a FITS file containing the MCMC posteriors and relevant information in the header.
-'Raw' in this context signifies that no offset correction has been applied to the solution, to make it consistent with retrievals based on high-resoltion spectroscopy.
+'Raw' in this context signifies that no offset correction has been applied to the solution to make it consistent with retrievals based on high-resoltion spectroscopy.

 To find that offset correction, we retrieve [Fe/H] based on low-resolution spectroscopy from stars which already have known values based on high-resolution spectroscopy.
 By comparing the two [Fe/H] values for these stars, the parameters of this correction